umangtdesai/peginnov-weather-backend/README.md

     - As a user, I would like to search weather data by city, to view current weather, weather icon, lat and long of city
     - As a user, I would like to select multiple cities, to get bulk data
 - Historic Weather info
-    - As a user, I would like to get historic data by selecting a date
+    - As a user, I would like to see the historic weather data of my selected cities.
 - Raw Json
     - As a user, I want to view the raw API output as JSON, to explore it
 - Excel Download